What Is A Press Brake And How Does It Work?

 Working Principle of a Press Brake

 The working principle of a press brake is based on controlled deformation of metal using force and precision tooling.
+The goal is to achieve accurate bends without damaging the material.

 Material Placement